ckswilliams/modOpenREM/docs/nginx_on_linux.rst

     Which hostnames do I need to put in ``ALLOWED_HOSTS``?
 You need to put in any hostnames you want people to be able to access your OpenREM web interface at.
-So if in your hospital you only type in the address bar the hostname (``openrem-server`` in this example), then that is all you need to add.
+So if in your hospital you only type in the address bar the hostname (``http://openrem-server`` in this example), then that is all you need to add.
 If you only use the IP address, then add that.
-If you use any one of them, add them all :-)
+If you can use any of them, add them all :-)

 Next we need to edit the nginx configuration again to make sure Django can see the hostname by adding the ``proxy_set_header`` configuration (else it gets lost before Django can check it):